google/exposure-notifications-server/docs/deploying.md

     gcloud auth configure-docker
     ```

-1. Build and deploy the container using the `ko publish` command.
+1. Build and deploy the container using the `ko publish` command from the repository's
+   root directory.

     For example, to deploy the exposure key server: